tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/Web 端相关_intl_en.md

 [](id:p7)
 ### Why am I unable to publish streams from WeChat’s built-in browser on iOS?
-About whether the built-in browser of WeChat for iOS supports publishing or playback, please see [Browsers Supported](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/tutorial-05-info-browser.html).
+To learn whether the built-in browser of WeChat for iOS supports publishing or playback, please see [Browsers Supported](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/tutorial-05-info-browser.html).

 ## 3. Playback
 [](id:v1)
 ### Why is there video but no audio during a call?
 - It may be because of the browser’s autoplay policy, which causes the “PLAY_NOT_ALLOWED” error.
 To solve the problem, display a window on the UI and, in the callback for the window’s clicking event, call `Stream.resume()` to resume audio playback.
 For details, please see [Suggested Solutions for Autoplay Restrictions](https://web.sdk.qcloud.com/trtc/webrtc/doc/zh-cn/tutorial-21-advanced-auto-play-policy.html).
-- The problem may also be caused by an unknown error.
+- This problem may also be caused by an unknown error.
 Check the `audioLevel` and `audioEnergy` of the sender and recipient in the dashboard.

 [](id:v2)
 ### What should I do if video is not displayed during a call?
 Check whether the webpage has obtained any data.
-If data can be sent and received successfully, check if the correct `mediaStream` object is assigned to the `srcObject` property of `<video>`.
-Video will not show if `srcObject` is incorrect.
+If data can be sent and received successfully, check whether the correct `mediaStream` object is assigned to the `srcObject` property of `<video>`.
+Video will not be displayed if `srcObject` is incorrect.

 [](id:v3)
 ### What should I do if there is echo or noise during a call or the volume of a call is small?
-The issues are common if the call participants are close to each other.
+These issues are common if the call participants are close to each other.
 Please ensure a certain distance between call participants when testing.
 If a non-web client hears echo or noise from a web client, it indicates that 3A is not working on the web end.
 If you use the browser’s built-in API [getUserMedia](https://developer.mozilla.org/zh-CN/docs/Web/API/MediaDevices/getUserMedia) for custom capturing, you need to enable 3A manually using the parameters below:
 - `echoCancellation`: echo cancellation
 - `noiseSuppression`: noise suppression